FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 Now we haven't specified an ordering which would theoretically even allow the Python interpreter to calculate the result in parallel.
 Besides the list comprehension similar syntax exists for dictionaries and even sets.

-The set type might even be the most underappreciated data type in Python's standard library.
-Image you want check if some sentences in a newly published paper exactly match sentences in your paper to prove plagiarism.
+Speaking about sets, the set type might even be the most underappreciated data type in Python's standard library.
+Image you want to check if some sentences in a newly published paper exactly match sentences in your paper to prove plagiarism.
 Of course there a special tools for that but assume you have only Python.
 The naive approach would be to take a sentence from the first paper and compare it to all sentences of the other.
 Since this algorithm would be of complexity $O(n^2)$ the performance would be quite bad if you want